 933 Conti St, New Orleans, LA 70112

 Absinthe once played an outsized role in French Quarter society.
 Pharmacists and physicians tried to use this anise-flavored spirit to prevent malaria and other maladies, and its high alcohol content (up to 75 percent alcohol by volume) made it a mainstay in bars, too.
-With this in mind, Cayetano Ferrer, a mixologist from Catalan, opened up a bar called The Absinthe Room in this exact location in 1874, and began serving absinthe-based drinks in the classic Parisian style: placing a sugar cube atop a slotted spoon, and then pouring water on top until it drained into the absinthe-filled glass.
+With this in mind, Cayetano Ferrer, a mixologist from Catalonia, opened up a bar called The Absinthe Room in this exact location in 1874, and began serving absinthe-based drinks in the classic Parisian style: placing a sugar cube atop a slotted spoon, and then pouring water on top until it drained into the absinthe-filled glass.

 To dodge the strictures of Prohibition, the barkeeps temporarily moved to incognito digs in a warehouse elsewhere on Bourbon Street.
 Because the old location flew under the radar, it was spared.
 As a result, the wood paneling from the bar counter is still in place, as are the two marble fountains that held water for cocktails.
 Other artifacts from the past abound at an exclusive upstairs space, too, where you’ll find a 19th-century ledger book, signed by each person who patronized the haunt—which is also one of a few sites that lay claim to the legend about being the place where Andrew Jackson and the pirate Jean Lafitte met to hash out a plan for defending the city during the War of 1812.